xiaomi7732/LearnSynchorizationContext/Readme.md

 How to use

-1. Start this repo :-)
+1. Star this repo :-), actually, fork & clone this repo.

 1. It is probably ok when there is no synchronization context: